Israrminhas1/Israrminhas1/README.md

-## ISRAR MINHAS -  PHP/Symfony/Laravel Developer
+## ISRAR MINHAS -  PHP/Laravel Developer
 # 💫 About Me:
 Hello!
-I am a versatile web developer with over 5 years of experience, specializing in PHP.
-My expertise extends across popular PHP frameworks like Laravel, Symfony, CodeIgniter, and CakePHP, coupled with proficient skills in Livewire for creating interactive and responsive front-end designs.
+I am a versatile web developer with over 5 years of experience, specializing in PHP and Laravel.
+I also have expertise in the TALL stack and front-end development using Livewire and Filament to create interactive, responsive, and dynamic applications.

 ## Why Choose Me:

-Full-Stack Capability: Proficient in both back-end (PHP frameworks) and front-end (Vue.js) development, offering comprehensive web solutions.
+Full-Stack Capability: Proficient in both back-end (PHP frameworks) and front-end (Livewire) development, offering comprehensive web solutions.
 Quality and Precision: Committed to delivering superior quality websites that are both functional and aesthetically appealing.
 Collaborative Team Member: Excelling in team environments and contributing effectively to collaborative projects.
 Innovative Problem Solver: Proactively tackling challenges with creative and practical solutions.